microsoft/CLRInstrumentationEngine/DESIGN-NOTES.md

 ### <a name="dataitems">Data Items</a>
 One design point that has proven to be very useful in other diagnostic code base is the concept of data items and data containers.
 In the Data Container model, most system owned object derives from a hash table base class that implements the IDataContainer interface that holds instances of IDataItem.
 This allows consumers of the API to extend objects and add data within the object that makes sense.
-For example, If Intellitrace wants to extend the module info object, they can do so by placing an extension object into the data item collection for each module.
-This allows them to extend the object with Intellitrace specific data without having to create their own collection that maps ModuleInfo to ModuleInfoIntellitraceExtension.
+For example, If IntelliTrace wants to extend the module info object, they can do so by placing an extension object into the data item collection for each module.
+This allows them to extend the object with IntelliTrace specific data without having to create their own collection that maps ModuleInfo to ModuleInfoIntelliTraceExtension.

 Given that the object structure is loosely based on COM, it makes sense to use object guids as the key.
-I.E. the intellitrace instrumentation method will have a guid, as will the data item object they wish to store.
-So, the key would be the combination of IntellitraceInstrumentationMethod guid and the IntellitraceModuleItemExtension guid.
+I.E. the IntelliTrace instrumentation method will have a guid, as will the data item object they wish to store.
+So, the key would be the combination of IntelliTraceInstrumentationMethod guid and the IntelliTraceModuleItemExtension guid.

 ``` cpp
 IDataContainer : IUnknown